vishalkotrike/Predicting_Air_Qulaity_Index_Using_Machine_Learning/CapstoneGit/README.md

 notebooks/: Contains Jupyter notebooks for data preprocessing, EDA, and model training.

-images/: Contains visualizations and plots used in the project.

-docs/: Contains documentation and reports.

 **Run the Dashboard:**

 To demonstrate the results, a Streamlit dashboard was created.